Teksta versija

 1) according to the competence, to provide information to the authorities involved in the management of the European Union funds which is essential in the performance of the obligations of these authorities;

-2) to carry out the function referred to in Article 46 of Regulation No 2021/1060, including to provide consultations to project applicants regarding the submission and updating of project applications according to the conditions included in the decision to approve the project application with a condition;
+2) to fulfil the function referred to in Article 46 of Regulation No 2021/1060, including to provide consultations to project applicants on the submission and updating of project applications according to the conditions included in the decision to approve the project application with a condition;

-3) to carry out the functions of the project application selection in accordance with Article 72(1)(a) of Regulation No 2021/1060, except for that laid down in Section 10, Paragraph two, Clause 8 and 9 and Section 11, Paragraph three, Clause 4 of this Law;
+3) to fulfil the functions of the project application selection in accordance with Article 72(1)(a) of Regulation No 2021/1060, except for that laid down in Section 10, Paragraph two, Clause 8 and 9 and Section 11, Paragraph three, Clause 4 of this Law;

-4) to enter into an agreement regarding the implementation of financial instruments;
+4) to enter into an agreement on the implementation of financial instruments;

 6) to perform the functions referred to in Article 72(1)(e) of Regulation No 2021/1060, except for that laid down in Section 11, Paragraph three, Clause 8 of this Law;

-7) to ensure supervision and control of project implementation, supervision of achievement of project objectives and output indicators, to analyse problems of the project implementation and to submit proposals to the responsible institution, managing authority and monitoring committee regarding improvement of project implementation;
+7) to ensure supervision and control of project implementation, supervision of achievement of project objectives and output indicators, to analyse problems of the project implementation and to submit proposals to the responsible institution, managing authority and monitoring committee for the improvement of project implementation;

 8) to carry out random ex-ante controls of the procurement of projects;